zkralec/zkralec-portfolio/README.md

 This portfolio is to showcase all of my personal work and projects.
-I am using React to develop this webpage and will be using this to display on 'www.zkralec.dev'.
+I am using JavaScript to develop this webpage and will be using this to display on 'www.zkralec.dev'.